Updated on April 28th, 2025

 Never Lock Your Roommate Out

 If your student wants some extra privacy, they might be tempted to lock their roommate out for a bit.
 The issue is, your student doesn’t have sole rights to the space, so they should never prevent their roommate from having access.
+If your student needs alone time, they should find a personal, quiet space away from the dorm room to ensure their roommate still has access.

 Talk About Sleep Schedules

 When your student is living with a roommate in one room, having a conversation about sleeping schedules is a smart idea.
 Everyone has their own rhythm and, if your student and their roommate aren’t in alignment, they’ll need to make plans to ensure they can each get the rest they need without the whole living situation being overly inconvenient for either party.
+Additionally, they should be considerate of noise levels, including music, to ensure a good sleep environment for both roommates.

 Changing Rules